autoSteve/ha-solcast-solar/README.md

 > [!TIP]
 >
 > In order for the integration to be able to spot anomalous PV generation, it needs the generation entities to regularly report to Home Assistant.
 Entities that report a latest generation value periodically or increase in regular steps are supported.
-If your PV generation entity does not fall into a similar generation pattern then auto dampening might not work for you.
+If your PV generation entity does not fall into a similar generation pattern then automated dampening might not work for you.

 > [!NOTE]
 >